Sary332/My_Portfolio/Product_Review_Analysis/README.md

 Examine customer satisfaction trends over time to identify any significant changes in sentiment.

 ### Recommendations for Improvement:
-Based on the analysis, provide recommendations to improve customer satisfaction and address any common issues mentioned in negative reviews.
+Based on the analysis, provide recommendations to improve customer satisfaction and address any common issues mentioned in negative reviews..